Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Open Research

-\acknowledgments We thank Ian Grooms, Sina Khani, Tony Leonard, and Charles Meneveau for insightful discussions.
-We are grateful to Moein Darman, Hamid Pahlavan, and Qiang Sun for helpful comments on the manuscript.
-This work was supported by an award from the ONR Young Investigator Program (N00014-20-1-2722), a grant from the NSF CSSI program (OAC-2005123), and by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program.
+\acknowledgments We thank \KJ{Laure Zanna for extensive and insightful discussions throughout this study. \KJ{We express our gratitude to Malte Jansen and two anonymous reviewers, as well as to the editor (Tapio Schneider), for their constructive feedback and suggestions.} We are also grateful to} Ian Grooms, Sina Khani, Tony Leonard, Charles Meneveau, Alistar Adcroft, and Pavel Perezhogin for their thoughtful comments and suggestions.
+We thank Moein Darman, Hamid Pahlavan, and Qiang Sun for their helpful comments on the manuscript.
+This work was supported by an award from the ONR Young Investigator Program (N00014-20-1-2722), a grant from the NSF CSSI program (OAC-2005123), and by the Schmidt Sciences, LLC.
 Computational resources were provided by NSF XSEDE (allocation ATM170020) and NCAR's CISL (allocations URIC0004 and URIC0009).